(386454) 2008 XM

 (386454) 2008 XM is a highly eccentric, sub-kilometer-sized asteroid, with one of the smallest known perihelions among all minor planets.
-It is classified as near-Earth object of the Apollo group and was discovered on 2 December 2008, by the LINEAR program at Lincoln Laboratory's Experimental Test Site in Socorro, New Mexico, United States.
+It is classified as a near-Earth object of the Apollo group and was discovered on 2 December 2008, by the LINEAR program at Lincoln Laboratory's Experimental Test Site in Socorro, New Mexico, United States.

 Orbit and classification

 The asteroid orbits the Sun at a distance of 0.1–2.3 AU once every 16 months (494 days).
 Its orbit has an eccentricity of 0.91 and an inclination of 5° with respect to the ecliptic.
 Due to its outstanding eccentricity, it is also a Mercury-crosser, Venus-crosser and Mars-crosser.